Upayas (diplomacy): Descriptions

-All of the above four Upayas are generally spoken together in a single colloquial phrase - "Sama Dana Bheda Dandopaya".
-This is a very common quote that is used all over India as a suggestion to resolve any conflict.
+All of the above four Upayas are generally spoken together in a single colloquial phrase: "Sama Dana Bheda Dandopaya."
+This is a very common quote used all over India to suggest resolving any conflict.

 An article on Institute for Defense Studies and Analyses website states that the 20th-century power-politics theoretician Hans J. Morgenthau suggests four similar methods in a struggle for the balance of power: Divide and Rule; Compensation; Armaments; and Alliances.

 These four approaches are found in the Hindu Itihasa (epics) and the Dharmasastras, as well as the Jain text Nitivakyamitra.